feijaouk/antoniocloud.com/README.md

 This is a personal website and opinions expressed are mine.

-If I helped you somewho and you want to keep my motivation to write article, or if you just feel like giving me a donation, I promise, you will make me happy :)
+If I helped you somehow and/or you want to keep my motivation to write article on internet, or if you just feel like giving me a donation, I promise, you will make me happy :)

 * [https://monzo.me/AntonioFeijaoUK](https://monzo.me/antoniofeijaouk) - `includes Google Pay`